oracle/oracle-database-operator/docs/privateai/configmap_multi_model_filesystem.md

 Rename the file `multi_model_filesystem_config.json` to `config.json`.

-Create a configmap using the above file as below:
+Create a configmap using that renamed file.
+Example:
 ```sh
 kubectl create configmap multiconfigjson --from-file=config.json -n pai
 ```

-You can check the details of the configmap as below:
+You can check the details of the configmap.
+Example:
 ```sh
 kubectl get configmap -n pai
 ```